categories

 AI automated and AI assisted culling on Aftershoot

 You can also cull and edit your images in a single go, by opting for One-click Cull & Edit in the upper right corner.
+Check out this video to learn how to cull faster with Aftershoot.

 You’re all set!